NeoHW/tp/docs/DeveloperGuide.md

 **MSS**

-1. Nurse requests to list patients
+1. Nurse requests to list patients.
-2. PatientSync shows a list of patients
+1. PatientSync shows a list of patients.
-3. Nurse requests to delete an event for a specific patient in the list
+1. Nurse requests to delete an event for a specific patient in the list.
-4. PatientSync deletes an event the patient
+1. PatientSync deletes an event the patient.

     Use case ends.